 ‘Sex Ed for All’ is imperative for Missouri youth

-Close-Up of rainbow flag with crowd In background during LGBTQ Pride Parade (Getty Images).
+A rainbow flag with crowd In background during an LGBTQ Pride Parade (Getty Images).

 This May, we observe Sex Ed for All month, a campaign highlighting the critical need for equitable and accessible sexuality education for all young people.